Maine Marathon Relay Information

 Groups of 2-4 individuals can put together a team and cover the marathon distance as a relay.
 Teams must have a minimum of two members and a maximum of four members.
 Each member must run one full leg, but any member can run up to three legs in any order chosen.

-We ask that the team captain or another team member with a valid ID pick up bibs/packets/shirts for the entire team, rather than having each individual team member pick up their own bib.
-If you’re picking up bibs for someone else’s team, you’ll need an email or signed note from the team captain giving you permission to pick up those bibs.
+Your team captain or another team member with a valid ID should pick up bibs/packets/shirts for the entire team between 11 a.m. and 7 p.m. on Saturday, rather than having each individual team member pick up their own bib.
+Each packet will have information sheets that should be shared with the other team members so that they’re prepared prior to the race.

 Shuttle service to/from relay exchange zones